marwahaha/agloolik-elliptic/README.md

 Current version: 1.0
 Date: 17 March 2015

-agloolik-elliptic is a method for computation of abritrary elliptic PDEs of second order using a 2-D linear triangular finite element method.
+agloolik-elliptic is a method for computation of arbitrary elliptic PDEs of second order using a 2-D linear triangular finite element method.